3.2 The constructivist model of learning

 A system map can help clarify this approach to learning.
 Such maps are a way of showing the component parts which interact to create a system that is greater than the sum of its parts.
 Although the component parts may interact, it is not customary to indicate this by lines or arrows on this particular type of diagram.
 Thus although there are strong interactions between learners, teachers and the teaching content and media, these are not shown in the system map of a constructivist approach to learning in Figure 2.

-Before you read the explanatory text for Figure 2, try to identify what the components within the 'learner' and 'teaching activity' subsystems labelled with capital letters A, B, C and D stand for.
+Looking at Figure 2, try to identify what the components within the 'learner' and 'teaching activity' subsystems labelled with capital letters A, B, C and D stand for.

 Note that the boundary round the three components or subsystems in the map separates them from the area outside, which is the environment.
 The environment contains items which influence the interactions within the boundary of the system.
 As you look at Figure 2, think about appropriate items that could be shown in the environment.